THIS GENERATION’S FAMILY VOICE FROM JANE AUSTEN’S CHAWTON

 I'm Caroline Jane Knight, Jane Austen's fifth great-niece and the last of her nieces to grow up at Chawton House—the ancestral estate where Jane herself lived, wrote, and published her greatest works.

 For eighteen years, I lived in the same rooms Jane knew.
-We shared the same furniture, walks, and family traditions.
+My family and I shared the same furniture, walks, and family traditions that Jane experienced.
 I browsed the family library looking at books she read and welcomed thousands of visitors who made the pilgrimage to her literary home.

 The details of daily life at Chawton 'Great' House, as Jane called it—photographs, artifacts, heirlooms, and family stories passed down through generations—exist nowhere but in our memories and personal collections.

-Now I'm sharing and preserving this irreplaceable heritage through international speaking, writing, and archival work—before it's lost forever.
+I share and preserve this irreplaceable knowledge and Austen family heritage through international speaking, writing, and archival work—before it's lost forever.

 Founder and Chair of the Jane Austen Literacy Foundation